 Chinese director Gan Xiao'er (甘小二) tells in Waiting for God (在期待之中, 2012) about the life of Xiaoyang, a pregnant woman, who can not marry her boyfriend –a carpenter from Hunan– due to the religious intolerance of her Christian community.

-Gan Xiao'er, who lives in the rural areas of the People’s Republic of China, presents after Raised from Dust (2007) his third independent film Christian communities in rural areas.
+Gan Xiao'er, who lives in the rural areas of the People’s Republic of China, presents after Raised from Dust (2007) his third independent film about Christian communities in rural areas.
 In contrast to his previous film, in which the protagonist must choose between keeping her husband alive or schooling her daughter, Gan is now focused on the inner conflict of the female character that is led to isolation by her Christian community.

 As a church officer, the young Xiaoyang, or Mary, is dedicated with devotion to her duties, but she faces intolerance and contempt towards her by community members because of her relation to a non-Christian boyfriend.
 Even the dogmatic attitude of the pastor, who loves Arts most in the service of religion, complicates her task.
 He rejects her proposal to engage her musically talented but not devout former classmate as a volunteer choir director; envy and the competitive spirit of the pastor become evident.
 Thus the filmmaker exposes vices inside and outside the community.
 But only Xiaoyang seems to want to do penance.